If you’re a coach, you probably got into this whole online business thing to help people — not to stress about payment disputes.

 We’re talking about what we like to call the dark side of online business – handling refunds and chargebacks.

-If you’ve never experienced a refund or chargeback issue, well, lucky you, but trust us…you WILL at some point.
+If you’ve never experienced refunds, payment disputes, or chargeback issues, well, lucky you, but trust us…you will at some point.
 As your business grows and scales, it’s simply inevitable that at some point, someone will be dissatisfied with your services/products.

 They feel so uncomfortable and straight up *freakout out* by the idea of a client asking for a refund, they simply choose not to address it.

 You’ve got to remember: part of a business owner is getting comfortable with the uncomfortable.
 CEOs take responsibility for *every* part of their businesses, not just the fun parts!

 Rather than spinning in fear, dreading that first refund request, try to think of it this way: refund requests are simply a part of doing business.
 They are inevitable once you reach a certain level in your biz, and there’s no need to take them personally.